 ---Walt Whitman

-My first book is about something I know a bit about, gemstones.
-I am a Graduate Gemologist and I spent 35 years traveling the world, visiting mines in Africa, South America and Asia, buying and selling rare gemstones.
-Secrets tells the truth about how to understand quality and beauty in gemstones.
-Considered a classic, the book has sold steadily for the past 22 years.
+The second edition of my first book, Secrets Of The Gem Trade (2003) (2016), is about something I know a bit about, precious gemstones.
+I am a goldsmith and Graduate Gemologist.
+I spent 35 years traveling the world, visiting mines in Africa, South and Central America, Southeast Asia, and the Pacific, buying and selling rare gemstones.
+Secrets tells the truth about how to understand quality and beauty of gemstones.
+Considered a classic, the book has sold steadily for the past 23 years.
 The second, completely revised, expanded edition was published in 2016.

-My third book, Redlined: A Novel of Boston, is a mystery/thriller with a literary twist.
-Described as: "an original and simply riveting novel" by Midwest Book Review and "a page-turning narrative" by Publisher's Weekly, it is set in the activist 1970s.
-Redlined tells the mostly true story of a community organizer and Marine combat veteran, Jedidiah Flynt--working in the Alinsky tradition--who sets out to stop the redlining of a Boston neighborhood and finds himself in an all-out war with bent politicians, Machiavellian priests and the big Boston banks.
+Redlined tells the mostly true story of a community organizer and Marine combat veteran, Jedidiah Flynt--working in the Alinsky tradition--who sets out to stop the redlining of a Boston neighborhood and finds himself in an all-out war with bent politicians, Machiavellian priests, and the big Boston banks.
 In the early 1970s, I spent two years in Boston organizing around this issue.
 The book is semi-autobiographical.